Getting Started

 Within the

-project selected, +Add → Import YAML -
+stackrockproject selected, +Add → Import YAML

 Paste the YAML content and click on the